 “Wh-what the hell?!”
 Order rubs her face a moment in shock before glancing angrily around for the creature; it’s headed clear for her mansion.

 “HASTO FASTO!” the beetle casts again, finishing a heavily bastardized incantation with arch-mage levels of quickness.
 Its pathetic trot turns into an insectoid sprint, moving as swiftly as a human as it clears straight for the manor.

 “O-oh dear….
 Uh, um.
 I’m so sorry.
 I… may have made another slightly poor decision that I forgot to mention….”
 The lady looks to the side in embarrassment.

 “It can talk… How exactly can it talk, and how can it cast spells?!”
 Order tears her helmet off and points her gaze at the girl.

 “I… may have altered its magic-genetic-pathways a tiddly bit,” the young lady says, referring to the very makeup of magical creatures.
-Even touching the stuff is considered grandmaster level magic.
+Even touching the stuff is considered grandmaster level magic and highly, highly illegal.

 Order jolts back in surprise.
 “You what?… I mean, where would you even learn something like that?”

 The lady smiles slightly with a small air of admitted pride, “I taught myself!”